 Another interesting idea would be installing your microwave inside a lower shelf or cabinet in your kitchen.

-You can even have a drawer or two removed from your setup to make room for your microwave.
+You can even remove a drawer or two from your setup to make room for your microwave.
 Not only will it look neat, but it’ll also be easily accessible.

 Above the Wall Oven

-You may have seen many kitchens where the microwave is installed just above the wall oven.
-You can also go for this concept.
+You may have seen many kitchens where the microwave is installed just above the wall oven, which is a good idea if you want all your cooking appliances in one place.

-If you’re thinking of getting a new kitchen decor, you can choose one that has a fixture for wall ovens and microwaves.
+If you’re thinking of getting a new kitchen decor, I tend to find that choosing one that has a fixture for wall ovens and microwaves is a great idea.

 In a Drawer

-They’re usually found in the lower cabinets and work just like a normal drawer.
-Except for the fact that you put your food in them instead of your belongings.
+Drawer microwaves are usually found in the lower cabinets and work just like a normal drawer except for the fact that you put your food in them instead of your belongings.

 Inside the Cabinet